KRAS: As a therapeutic target

 Hyperactivating KRAS mutations are known to underlie the pathogenesis of up to 20% of human cancers, making KRAS a desirable target for cancer therapies.
 However, development of KRAS-targeting therapies was elusive for decades and KRAS was long referred to as undruggable.
 However, Kevan M. Shokat and his colleagues, as Howard Hughes Medical Institute investigators at the University of California, discovered a druggable "Achilles heel" on KRAS (specifically the KRAS-G12C mutant), which enabled the development of the first KRAS-targeting drugs by pharmaceutical companies based on their breakthrough findings.

 Currently, a few KRAS-targeting drugs are approved for clinical use and, many clinical trials are underway, exploring the therapeutic potential of a wide variety of KRAS-targeting drugs.

 Pan-KRAS (WT or any mutation)

 An antisense oligonucleotide (ASO) targeting KRAS, AZD4785 (AstraZeneca/Ionis Therapeutics), completed a phase I study but in 2019 was discontinued from further development because of insufficient knockdown of the target.
+Development of a peptide inhibitor paluratide (LUNA18) was discontinued in July 2025 due to a narrow therapeutic window.

-As of October 2025, there are clinical trials exploring the therapeutic potential of several pan-KRAS targeting drugs including daraxonrasib, KO-2806, AMG410, and the peptide inhibitor LUNA18.
+As of October 2025, there are clinical trials exploring the therapeutic potential of several pan-KRAS targeting drugs including daraxonrasib, darlifarnib (KO-2806, a farnesyl transferase inhibitor), AMG410.